 Period of notification Compensation before departure per adult:

 Should you decide to alter your booking after our confirmation has been issued we’ll do our best to accommodate you.
 If any member of your party is prevented from travelling, that person may transfer their place to someone else (introduced by you) providing we are notified not less than two weeks before departure.
 Where a transfer to a person of your choice can be made, or where we are able to make an alteration at your request, all costs and charges incurred by us and/or incurred or imposed by any of our suppliers as a result must be paid before the transfer or alteration can be effected.
 If you cancel your booking prior to departure then the following charges will apply:

 Cancellation terms for self-catered apartments, chalets & residences:

-70 or more days before check-in – 20% of accommodation cost
+70 or more days before check-in – loss of deposit

 From 31 to 70 days before check-in –25% of accommodation cost

 From 21 to 30 days before check-in – 35% of accommodation cost

 From 20 to 14 days before check-in – 50% of accommodation cost

 From 13 to 7 days before check-in – 75% of accommodation cost

 6 days or less before check-in –100% of accommodation cost